This Threat Intelligence guide will provide you with a high-level understanding of the different types of threat intelligence.

-What is strategic hunting?
+What is Strategic Hunting?

 CTI teams can curate threat intelligence using their TIP to track threat actor campaigns.
-The CTI team use these indicators for high-fidelity correlation rules.
+The CTI team can use these indicators for high-fidelity correlation rules.
 This eliminates a lot of noise and false positives.

 Who Benefits from Threat Intelligence?